tuwuhs/hello-stm32vl/index.md

 [<img src="img/eclipse-stm32-code-150726.png" />](img/eclipse-stm32-code-150726.png)
   - Q: where is the linker script?
 - Use **STM32 ST-LINK Utility** to Program the .hex file to the device --> Nothing happens . . .
-- Need to modify clock settings and GPIO assignment:
+  - Need to modify GPIO assignment, in `src/BlinkLed.h`:
-  - In `system/src/cmsis/system_stm32f10x.c`
-    - Comment out `#define SYSCLK_FREQ_72MHz  72000000` -- sets clock to default (*HSI, high speed internal oscillator*, 8 MHz nominal)
-    - **_TODO:_** figure out how to setup external clock / PLL
-  - In `src/BlinkLed.h`
     - Set `#define BLINK_PORT_NUMBER` to `(2)` -- PORTC
     - Set `#define BLINK_PIN_NUMBER` to `(8)` or `(9)` -- blue or green LED on STM32VLDISCOVERY board, respectively
-- Redo programming using ST-LINK --> **OK**, now LED blinks at 1 second interval!
-  - Try disconnecting the 8 MHz crystal on board: LED still blinks, confirming that HSI is the active oscillator
+- Clock setup, see `system/src/cmsis/system_stm32f10x.c`
+  - For `STM32F10X_MD_VL`, the system clock is default to `SYSCLK_FREQ_24MHz`
+  - This macro enables `SetSysClockTo24()` function definition which configures the registers (including the PLL) accordingly
+  - Also, `HSE_VALUE` macro is set in the compiler preprocessor, in this case it is set to `8000000` (which is the external crystal frequency)
+  - Another option when a crystal is not available is to use HSI (high speed internal oscillator, 8 MHz nominal)

 # Install OpenOCD
 - Reference: [OpenOCD install](http://gnuarmeclipse.livius.net/blog/openocd-install/)